Ertonbax/Flipper-BadUSB/README.md

-# Flipper-BadUSB-Payloads
+My Personal Repository for Flipper Zero´s BadUSB Scripts.
-My Personal Flipper Zero Payloads
+Download the Files from "Flipper-Ducky" to you Flipper BAD USB Storage and execute them.